 Parameters:

-: A function that maps each item to a new value, receiving a reactive getter for the item and the static indexfallback
+list: A getter function that returns the array to map or a falsy valuemapFn: A function that maps each item to a new value, receiving a reactive getter for the item and the static indexfallback: Optional function that returns fallback content when the array is emptyReturns: A getter function that returns the mapped array

 Example: